openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 </tbody>
 </table>

-## Failed to Selected Only One Disk for Reinstallation When openEuler Was Installed on a Logical Volume Consisting of Multiple Disks
+## Fails to Select Only One Disk for Reinstallation When openEuler Is Installed on a Logical Volume Consisting of Multiple Disks

 ### Symptom

-If openEuler was installed on a logical volume consisting of multiple disks, an error message will be displayed as shown in  [Figure 1](#fig115949762617)  when you attempt to select one of the disks for reinstallation.
+If openEuler is installed on a logical volume consisting of multiple disks, an error message will be displayed as shown in  [Figure 1](#fig115949762617)  when you attempt to select one of the disks for reinstallation.

 **Figure  1**  Error message<a name="fig115949762617"></a>
 ![](./figures/error-message.png "error-message")

-### Possible Cause
+### Possible Causes

 The previous logical volume contains multiple disks.
 If you select one of the disks for reinstallation, the logical volume will be damaged.

-### Solution
+### Solutions

 The logical volume formed by multiple disks is equivalent to a volume group.
 Therefore, you only need to delete the corresponding volume group.